If you love chocolate and you love brownies, you’re going to love this Double Chocolate Skillet Brownie Cookie. Chocolatey, chewy, dense So darn good!

 Pour the melted butter into a medium size bowl.

-Dissolve the instant espresso powder in the 1 tsp vanilla.
-Stir it around a bit.
-It may not dissolve completely, but that's ok.
+While this mixture cools for a few minutes, dissolve the instant espresso powder in the 1 tsp vanilla.
+Stir the espesso together with the vanilla.
+The espresso may not all dissolve, but that's ok.

 Add the egg to the butter and sugar mixture once it has cooled a bit.
 You just don't want it piping hot, or it will cook the egg, when you crack it into the bowl.